Man Shot And Killed Early Saturday Morning In Molino

 A man was shot and killed early Saturday morning in Molino.

-The Escambia County Sheriff’s Office responded to the 400 block of Molino Road about 3:30 a.m. and arrived to find the man with multiple gunshot wounds.
+The Escambia County Sheriff’s Office responded to the 400 block of Molino Road about 3:30 a.m. and arrived to find the adult with multiple gunshot wounds.
 He was pronounced deceased at the scene.

 The investigation was continuing.